Socialism in the United Kingdom: Labour and the general strike

 The Labour Party continued to grow as more unions affiliated and more Labour MPs were elected.
 In 1918, a new constitution was agreed, which laid out several aims of the party.
 These included Clause IV, calling for "common ownership" of key industry.
 With their success at the 1923 general election, Labour were able to form their first minority government, led by Ramsay MacDonald.
 This government was undermined by the infamous Zinoviev Letter, which was used as evidence of Labour's links with the Soviet Union.
 It was later revealed to be a forgery.

 In 1926, British miners went on strike over their appalling working conditions.
-The situation soon escalated into the General Strike, but the Trade Union Congress, ostensibly worried about reports of starvation in the pit villages, called the strike off.
+The situation soon escalated into the General Strike, but the Trades Union Congress, ostensibly worried about reports of starvation in the pit villages, called the strike off.
 The miners tried to continue alone, but without TUC support had eventually to give in.

 Labour formed a minority government in 1929 again under MacDonald, but following the Stock Market Crash of 1929, the Great Depression engulfed the country.
 The government split over its response to the crisis.
 MacDonald and a few supporters agreed to form a National Government with the Liberals and the Conservatives.
 The majority of the Labour Party regarded this as a betrayal and expelled them, whereupon they founded National Labour.

 The Great Depression devastated the industrial areas of Northern England, Wales and Central Scotland, and the Jarrow March of unemployed workers from the North East to London to demand jobs defined the period.

 Ethical socialism

 Ethical socialism is a variant of liberal socialism developed by British socialists.
 It became an important ideology within the Labour Party of the United Kingdom.
 Ethical socialism was founded in the 1920s by R. H. Tawney, a British Christian socialist, and its ideals were connected to Christian socialist, Fabian, and guild socialist ideals.
-Ethical socialism has been publicly supported by British Prime Ministers Ramsay MacDonald, Clement Attlee, and Tony Blair.
+Ethical socialism has been publicly supported by British prime ministers Ramsay MacDonald, Clement Attlee, and Tony Blair.